browserengineering/book/book/html.md

 ::: {.further}
 In SGML, document type declarations had a URL to define the valid tags.
-Browsers use the absense of a document type declaration to [identify][quirks-mode] very old, pre-SGML versions of HTML,[^almost-standards-mode] but don't use the URL, so `<!doctype html>` is the best document type declaration for HTML.
+Browsers use the absence of a document type declaration to [identify][quirks-mode] very old, pre-SGML versions of HTML,[^almost-standards-mode] but don't use the URL, so `<!doctype html>` is the best document type declaration for HTML.